-Unaccredited degrees will be reviewed and may be accepted for admission into some graduate programs based on university standards.
+Unaccredited degrees will not be accepted for admission into graduate programs based on university standards.

 Applicants holding a bachelor's degree from an unaccredited institution who have also earned a master's degree from an accredited institution will be assessed on the basis of the master's-level degree.